 Since 2010, newly constructed single-family homes, including homes used to provide child care, are required to have carbon monoxide alarms through the Construction Code Act.
 Act 36 of 2017 extended this requirement to commercial buildings, including child care centers.
 Neither existing requirements or Act 36 were retroactive.
-Therefore, House Bill 494 would ensure all existing child care facilities as defined in the bill have carbon monoxide alarms.
+Therefore, House Bill 156 would ensure all existing child care centers and family child care home as defined in the bill have carbon monoxide alarms.